-With the support of European Consortium for Political Research (ECPR) and its Standing Group on Organised Crime (SGOC) and in cooperation with the United Nations Office on Drugs and Crime (UNODC), we are organising a two-week intensive Winter School on Organised Crime in Vienna, Austria, between January 13th and January 24th, 2019.
+The European Consortium for Political Research (ECPR) Standing Group on Organised Crime (SGOC) in cooperation with the United Nations Office on Drugs and Crime (UNODC) offers a two-week intensive Winter School on Organised Crime in Vienna, Austria, between January 13th and January 24th, 2019.

-During a two-week period, you will have a unique chance to enrich your knowledge, discuss and critically reflect about the challenges posed by organised crime and existing national and international containment policies.
-You will be part of a selected group of experts, including scholars and practitioners.
+During a two-week period, the participants have a unique chance to enrich your knowledge, discuss and critically reflect about the challenges posed by organised crime and existing national and international containment policies.
 As with previous SGOC schools (Catania in 2009, Leuven in 2010, and Ohrid in 2011), the Vienna Winter School is intended to enhance interactions between scholars and practitioners and provide a deeper understanding of the challenges and opportunities of the fight against organized crime.

 Our collaboration with the UNODC is unique and we are proud to be contributing to the Education for Justice initiative, a component of the Doha Declaration Global Programme, which emphasizes that education is fundamental in promoting a culture that supports the rule of law, crime prevention and criminal justice.
 Winter School’s program highlights are guest lectures by UNODC officers and visits to various UN and other international agencies (e.g., OSCE, IOM, etc.).